 You can find them a suitable replacement position.
-If that sounds like the ideal resolution to your current situation, you can call us on 0800 028 2420.
+This is a possible alternative for redundancies.
+If that sounds like the ideal resolution to your current situation or you need further redundancy advice, you can call us on 0800 028 2420.

 There’s also our guide below to take you through what the process involves.

 What is suitable alternative employment?

 It’s where you provide the opportunity for an employee to take on a different job to their current position as they are unable to continue in this position.